Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "farthest" - 99999.0 range
 			"Fling Death Range"			"200.0"

+			// The force of the Mutant Tank's ability.
+			// Note: This setting determines how powerful the force is.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 99999.0
+			"Fling Force"				"300.0"

 			// Enable the Mutant Tank's claw/rock attack.
 			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".
 			// Note: This setting can be overridden for specific players.